frederic-perez/AmE-dictionary/data/dictionary.md

 __ignoble__ _adj_ :two::hammer:
 __ignominious__ _adj_ :dart::two: Very embarrassing, especially because of making you seem very unsuccessful or unimportant. _An ignominious defeat_ Marked by shame or disgrace. _Syn_ inglorious, shameful, opprobrious, disgraceful, black
 __ignominy__ _n_ :two::hammer:
+__IKEA effect__ _n_ A cognitive bias in which consumers place a disproportionately high value on products they partially created.
 __ilk__ _n_ :three: Type or kind: _can’t trust people of that ilk._
 __ill__
 __ill-fated__ _adj_